 To help yourself void completely, you can push your fist/palm into your bladder, which is located in your pelvis, above and behind your pubic bone.
 Massage and push the urine out with a pressure you feel comfortable with.
 Do not apply excessive force to the point of discomfort.

 5. Pelvic floor exercises

 You can do pelvic floor exercises to help yourself control urine flow.
 Both men and women benefit from the same exercises.
 Perform pelvic floor exercises daily a couple of times each day with 10 repetitions.

 6. Keep your diabetes under control

-7. Empty the bladder completely with massage or intermittent catheter
+7. Empty the bladder completely with intermittent catheters

-If you are diabetic and are concerned about the risk of infection, look for a catheter that is non-touch and pre-lubricated.
+If you are a catheter-user and are concerned about the risk of infection, look for a catheter that is non-touch.
 Non-touch means you don’t have to touch the tube of the catheter during self-catheterization.
-Touching the tube greatly increased the risk of a catheter-associated urinary tract infection (CAUTI), since germs on your hands can get onto the catheter, which is then introduced into the urethra, causing an infection.
+Touching the tube can introduce germs on your hands onto the catheter, which is then inserted into the urinary tract, causing an infection.

 Hopefully, the above tips can help you get a better handle on your diabetic bladder.
-Please note that these are not formal medical advice since everyone’s condition is different.
-Always consult your doctor on what’s right for you.
+Please note that this article does not substitute medical advice from a doctor.
+Always consult a medical professional on what’s right for you.

 Check out CompactCath!